 When I first started using the service, I only created posts while on other sites.
 But then I realized I was really just frequenting the same handful of sites each day.
 So instead I’ve now added a number of RSS feeds to Viraltag dashboard, allowing me to create several social posts from one place instead of having to visit each individual site.
 And, of course, scheduling this way still gives you access to the same features as with the Chrome extension.

 Using the Viraltag dashboard has also helped me add a bit of variety to me social posts thanks to its Explore and Circles tabs.
 In Explore, you can search various tags or keywords to find content that fits your audience.
 Similarly Circles curates posts from others users (you can submit your own content as well) that can be shared.
 Like with Pinterest group boards, these circles do have rules and some can get a bit crowded.
-Still, there is still great content to be found within Circles and they give you a chance to get your work shared.
+Still, there is great content to be found within Circles and they give you a chance to get your work shared.

 Finally, in the Home section of Viraltag, you can see all of your posts.
 This includes a look at what you have scheduled, any drafts you have sitting around, what you’ve posted recently, as well as a look at any updates that failed to post for one reason or another.
 You’ll also be able to browse content you’ve marked as “Evergreen” that will be shared automatically if there’s an opening in your schedule.
+(You’ll also be greeted by the sad message below when trying to view Evergreen posts for Twitter accounts.)

 Speaking of empty slots, this section will also allow you to edit your posting times for queued items.
 These times are specific to each account, enabling you to post more frequently on some networks than others.
 This is a must as platforms like Twitter are more receptive to multiple posts than, say, Facebook are.
 Additionally, if you’re unsure of what the best posting times are, Viraltag will make suggestions to help you build out your schedule.